Dear Parents, Guardians, and Colleagues,

 All students under federal law have the right to FAPE.
 Oak Hill School does not discriminate based on disability when providing educational services.

-- During this shut-down, Oak Hill School will be providing resources for all enrolled students by sending student individual work via mail.
+- During this shut-down, Oak Hill School will be providing resources for all enrolled students by sending student individual work via different modalities including technology.
 The resources would provide the opportunities for instruction that will address the Individualized Education Plan (IEP) goals and objectives.

 - As a precautionary measure, all classrooms will be deep cleaned in preparation for re-opening.